Qazeer/InfoSec-Notes/L7/22_SSH/2-Methodology.md

 ###### Local port forwarding

-In local port forwarding, a port on the local system is routed to a port on a remote server through the SSH service.
+In local port forwarding, a port on the local system (attacking machine) is routed to a port on a remote server through the SSH service of a compromised host.
 For example, a compromised Internet facing server exposing a SSH service could be used to route traffic to the SMB ports of internal servers to conduct `PsExec` like connections directly from the attacking system without the need to deploy tools on the compromised server.

 The following command can be used to configure a local port forwarding: